Sikhism in Afghanistan: Kabul

 There were over 200,000 Sikhs in Kabul in the 1980s, but after the start of the Civil War in 1992, most had fled.
 Seven of Kabul's eight gurdwaras were destroyed during the civil war.
 Only Gurdwara Karte Parwan, located in the Karte Parwan section of Kabul, remains.
 They are centred today in Karte Parwan and some parts of the old city.
 There is no exact number of Sikhs in Kabul province.

 Jalalabad

 As of 2001, Jalalabad had 100 Sikh families, totaling around 700 people, who worship at two large Gurdwaras.
 Legend states that the older of the Gurudwaras was built to commemorate the visit of Guru Nanak Dev.
 On 1 July 2018, at least 10 Sikhs were killed in a targeted suicide bombing at the PD1 market.
 The local branch of the Islamic State of Iraq and the Levant claimed responsibility.

 Kandahar

 Kandahar has a very small Sikh community, with only about 15 families living there as of 2002.

+Khost

+Khost had a prevalent ethnically Pashtun Sikh community up until the 1970's, which later spread to states in India like New Delhi.
+Alongside European countries like, Russia, Belgium, Austria and the UK.
+Khosti sikhs have a rich history with their Sikh religion, and Afghan cultural identity.